yogasetiawan11/Kubernetes/Service.md

 # What is service in Kubernetes
-Service in kubernetes is a way to expose a set of Pods as a network service.
-It provides stable IP addresses and DNS name for the Pods.
+A Kubernetes Service is an abstraction layer which defines a logical set of Pods and enables external traffic exposure, load balancing and service discovery for those Pods.

+## Load Balancing

+## Kubernetes Service Discovery

-When you create, destroy and replace the Pods Their IP adresses are not stable (Always change), Because of this service acs as an abstraction layer
+When you create, destroy and replace the Pods come up with Their Default IP adresses all of the IP addresses are not stable (Always change), Because of this service acs as an abstraction layer that defines a logical set of pods and a policy to access them.

+In the world Kubernetes It quiet general If Pods in kubernetes Goes down, If this thing happened Kubernetes will create new Pods.
+But the Problem is that Without service mechanism K8s will create a New Pods with different IP addresses.

+So to solve this Problem service can keep track of all of the Pods with **Label** & **Selector** Mechanism.
+Whenever there's a Pods that is created Devops or Developer have to create *Label* for each Pods.
+If the container goes down and Pods will come up with new IP address but the *Label* will remain the same.
+Because the replica set controller It will deploy the same part with the same Yaml that is Auto Healing.
+So this is How Serviece Mechanism of Kubernetes.

+## Expose To World
 There are 3 default types of sevice you can create whithin yaml manifest. each service have different Purpose:
 1. Cluster IP
 2. Node Port
 3. Load Balancer

 ### Cluster IP
-If you create a service using Cluster IP mode, this will be by default behaviour, so your application will be still accessed inside Kubernetes cluster.
+If you create a service using Cluster IP model, It's default behaviour, so your application will be still accessed inside Kubernetes cluster.

 With this mode you will have 2 advantages that is, Discovery and Load Balancing.